 This study is funded by ESRC research grant entitled 'On the Change of Poverty and Undernutrition in Rural India' (RES-000-22-4028).
-We appreciate useful comments from the participants in Workshop on Poverty and Inequality in China and India, the University of Manchester in March 2012, the 15th Kansai Development Microeconomics (KDME) Workshop at Osaka, Japan, July 2012, and a research seminar at Dosisha University in August 2012.
+We appreciate useful comments from the participants in Workshop on Poverty and Inequality in China and India, the University of Manchester in March 2012, the 15th Kansai Development Microeconomics (KDME) Workshop at Osaka, Japan, July 2012, a research seminar at Dosisha University in August 2012, and the conference in Delhi organised by National Council of Applied Economic Research and University of Maryland in June 2013.
 We thank Md Azam, David Bloom.
 Subhasish Dey, Per Eklund, Raghbendra Jha, and Takahiro Sato for their valuable advice at various stages of the project.
+We appreciate valuable comments from the editor and two anonymous referees.
 The views expressed here are those of the author and the usual disclaimer applies.

-Does Women's Empowerment Reduce Prevalence of Stunted and Underweight Children in Rural India?
+Women's Empowerment and Prevalence of Stunted and Underweight Children in Rural India